phylum-dev/documentation/docs/integrations/github_app.md

 ### Policy

 The Phylum GitHub app uses the [established project policy](../knowledge_base/policy.md) for making overall success/failure risk decisions.
 No configuration is required for setting the policy since a default policy is used for all projects.
-However, [Phylum PRO users](https://www.phylum.io/pricing) may specify custom policies for their projects to exercise fine-grained control over the risk decision logic.
+However, Phylum users may specify custom policies for their projects to exercise fine-grained control over the risk decision logic.

 ### Remediation